I Do! I Do! (musical): Synopsis

 Agnes faces her transition to middle age.
 She doesn't know what to be now that her children no longer need her as much ("What Is a Woman?").
 Michael enters the scene with two packages, but Agnes announces that she's going away; she doesn't love Michael anymore.
 She feels that he neither understands nor appreciates her, and reveals her infatuation with a young poet.
 Michael confesses his love and concern for his wife.
 He shows her that he loves her, and she breaks down, laughing and crying at once.
 He gives her a charm bracelet with a charm for each of them, one for each of their children and room for many grandchildren.
 She feels much better.
 They dance together and multi-colored ribbons cascade from above ("Someone Needs Me").

 The music changes, becomes softer and more carousel-like as, together, they pick up the boxes and papers.
 They begin to pack up the house ("Roll up the Ribbons").
 The music continues as they go to their dressing tables and apply old-age makeup, wigs and whiten their hair.
 It's eight a.m., and the much older Michael and Agnes are moving to a smaller apartment.
 They are gathering the last bits and pieces to take along with the movers.
 He pulls out a steamer trunk and finds the "God Is Love" pillow.
 Agnes wants to leave the pillow for the newlyweds who have bought the house, but Michael refuses.
 He was mortified to find it on their wedding night and won't have another young groom traumatized.
 Agnes sends Michael to look for a bottle of champagne and sneaks the pillow back under the covers.
-Michael returns with the champagne, but they determine that they won't drink it, since it's too early.
+Michael returns with the champagne, but they determine that they won't drink it, since it is too early.
 They look at each other across the bed and remember what a good life they've had ("This House – Finale").